fcd1/AveryEphemeraFedoraIngest_pre30Sep14/README.md

 AveryEphemeraFedoraIngest
 ==========================

-Contains the needed inputs for the ingest into Fedora.
+Contains some of the needed inputs for the ingest into Fedora.

 MODS files validate under MacOS 10.9.4 using the following (bash):